NATIONAL INFRASTRUCTURE PLANNING IN ENGLAND

 Water, Waste Water and Waste

-Responsibility for preparing these documents rests with the Department for Environment, Food and Rural Affairs (DEFRA).
+These are produced by the Department for Environment, Food and Rural Affairs (Defra).

-The NPS for Waste Water was adopted in February 2012.
+The NPS for Waste Water was published on 9 February 2012.

-The Geological Disposal Infrastructure NPS was confirmed in July 2019.
+The Geological Disposal Infrastructure NPS was designated on 17 October 2019.

 TownPlanning.info has an extensive catalogue of articles and guides which help explain the town planning system in England.